adlnet/xapi-profiles/xapi-profiles-structure.md

 `templates` | *Optional*.
 An array of Statement Templates for this profile, see that section.
 `patterns` | *Optional*.
 An array of Patterns for this profile, see that section.

+When `seeAlso` is provided `definition` SHOULD only include a short description of the Profile to aid in discovery and display.

 ### Profile Version Objects